 The EPO entered into a number of leasing contracts as a lessee, to address specific needs concerning the office space and IT equipment.
-A substantial part of the right-of-use assets recognised by the EPO at 31 December 2023 is related to the dedicated facilities and IT hardware of a data centre, while another significant part is related to the leasing of office space in the Haar district of Munich.
-All right-of-use assets are presented in the balance sheet under property, plant, and equipment (see Note 11).
+The right-of-use assets recognised by the EPO at 31 December 2024 relate to dedicated data centre facilities, and to the leasing of office space in the Haar district of Munich.

-The following amounts have been recognised during the reporting period in the statement of financial position for right-of-use assets:
+The following amounts for the right-of-use assets have been recognised during the reporting period in the statement of financial position (see Note 11):